Accio/AMIDD/resources.md

 # Drug discovery from the perspectives of patients and their relatives

-* [CureFFI.org](http://www.cureffi.org/), by Eric Vallabh Minikel and his wife.
+* [CureFFI.org](http://www.cureffi.org/), by Eric Vallabh Minikel and his wife Sonia Vallabh [who are 'patient-scientists'](https://www.broadinstitute.org/bios/sonia-vallabh).
+I personally believe that what they do represents well how drug discovery should work - driven by a strong motivation and passion, enabled by a wide knowledge in biology, chemistry, and quantitative sciences including mathematics and informatics, and catalysed by ever deeper understanding of the complex biological system.
 Consider a [donation](http://www.cureffi.org/donate/) if you care about prion diseases.
+* [Tomorrow Edition](https://tmrwedition.com/) by Ben Stecher, a patient of Parkinson's Disease.
+His series [The Search For A Cure](https://tmrwedition.com/2018/11/14/the-search-for-a-cure-part-1-back-to-the-future/) is a great source of introduction to efforts of the human being to identify disease treatments, including drug discovery.